Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Patty Jenkins

+Wonder Woman, starring Gal Gadot, was one of the highlights of cinema in 2017, receiving appreciation from fans and critics alike.
+As such, it shouldn’t surprise anyone to see it on the list of highest-grossing films by female directors.

-Gal Gadot starring Wonder Woman was the highlight of 2017 and also become one of the highest-grossing films of all time by female directors.
-The film shows how Wonder Woman became the iconic superhero as well as the battles she went through to achieve the title.
-Prior to adopting the identity of Wonder Woman, she was known as Diana, a princess belonging to the Amazons and trained extensively to become an unbeatable warrior.
-Her upbringing took place on a secluded island paradise.
-However, her encounter with an American pilot exposes her to the immense conflict unfolding in the world beyond.
-Fueled by the belief that she can bring an end to the conflicts, Diana departs from her homeland for the very first time and battles in a war.
-She then gradually understands the extent of her own powers and realises her genuine purpose in life.
+The DC movie focuses on the origin of Wonder Woman and how she became the iconic superhero we all have grown to love.
+Prior to adopting the identity of Wonder Woman, she was known as Diana, a princess belonging to the Amazons who trained extensively to become an unbeatable warrior.
+When her encounter with an American pilot exposes her to the immense conflict unfolding in the world beyond, Diana departs from her homeland for the first time to protect and save the world.
+In the process, she gradually understands the extent of her own powers and realises her genuine purpose in life.

 Box office: USD 822.8 million